Tyrcnex/cheese13_tool/README.md

 localStorage.setItem("HANDLING", JSON.stringify(myHandling));
 ```

+default keys are defined at the bottom of `data.js`. have a look yourself.

-the maps are also pregenerated, so theres only about 800 or so maps to choose from. i will fix this in the future.
+the maps are also pregenerated, so theres only about 2000 or so maps to choose from. i will fix this in the future.